SardorbekDeveloper22/Djangoda-oddiy-loyiha/README.md

 # Django tutorial
 A very simple Django project that provides information about states.
-In this project, I used the ready-made state information api.

 ## Required Software and Frameworks
 Used python 3.10 and Django 4.0